Java ArrayList.removeIf()

 [1, 3, 5, 7, 9]

 2.2.
-Remove Objects by Field
+Remove All Objects for Matching Field Value

-In this simple example, we have a list of employees, and we are removing all employees whose names start with char 'P'.
 The predicate, employee.getName().startsWith(“P”) matches the name of each Employee and returns true if the name starts with P.

 ArrayList<Employee> employees = new ArrayList<>();